clojure-cookbook/clojure-cookbook/.license-assignments/zclj.md

-By placing this file I, Stefan Karlsson, hereby grant you (O’Reilly Media, Inc), and your successors, assigns, and sublicensees, a non-exclusive license to copy, reproduce, print, publish, distribute, translate, and otherwise use all work, code, or works of authorship produced and contributed to
+By placing this file I hereby grant you (O’Reilly Media, Inc), and your successors, assigns, and sublicensees, a non-exclusive license to copy, reproduce, print, publish, distribute, translate, and otherwise use all work, code, or works of authorship produced and contributed to